 Registration Rules and Rights of International Observer Organizations

-International observer organization may be a representative of another state, organization or the international organization registered in another state, the constituent document/statute of which includes monitoring of elections and/or protection of human rights and activity of which is based on the following internationally acknowledged principles:
+An international observer organization shall be a representative of another state, an organization registered in another state or an international organization whose statute or another founding document envisages monitoring of the election and/or protection of human rights and the activity of which is based on the following internationally acknowledged principles:

-- Respect to legislation and sovereignty of Georgia and international norms of human rights;
+- Respect the legislation and sovereignty of Georgia and international norms of human rights;

 - Avoid hindering the election process;

 - Political impartiality;

 - Financial independence from participants of elections and transparency of financial sources;

 - Adherence to the provisions acknowledged by the principles of international observation.